pagkly/Zed/Investopedia3/Political Action Committee (PAC) Definition.md

 ## Special Considerations

-Corporations cannot [contribute directly to a campaign](https://www.investopedia.com/video/play/difference-between-hard-money-and-soft-money/); however, a 2010 Supreme Court decision–Citizens United v.
+Corporations cannot [[contribute directly to a campaign]](https://www.investopedia.com/video/play/difference-between-hard-money-and-soft-money/); however, a 2010 Supreme Court decision–Citizens United v.
 Federal Election Committee–made it legal for corporations to support a PAC.
-The decision overruled the 2002 Campaign Reform Act, which prevented corporations, unions, and other entities from donating money to [political](https://www.investopedia.com/articles/economics/12/money-and-politics.asp) campaigns.
+The decision overruled the 2002 Campaign Reform Act, which prevented corporations, unions, and other entities from donating money to [[political]](https://www.investopedia.com/articles/economics/12/money-and-politics.asp) campaigns.

 The new laws allow these entities to contribute a limited amount of money to a PAC, which can, in turn, be donated to a campaign.
 In the case of Super PACs, a corporation can contribute an unlimited amount of money.
 Even though this money can't be directly given to a campaign, it can be spent to indirectly influence an election.